Dionisiy/CA/move.md

 # MOVE

- this project you will add a background image, make a button, and build two sections of web page from scratch.
+In this project you will add a background image, make a button, and build two sections of web page from scratch.

 [See the Result](https://denishromenko.gitbooks.io/codeacademy_doc/content/html_css_projects/move.html)